 How long will any proposed (seawall and nourishment) solution last?

-The life of any structure would be determined through the detailed design process, which is the next step.
+The life of any structure would be determined through a detailed design process, the current MHL studies are concept designs.
 Seawalls on open coast environments, like Wamberal Beach, typically have an initial design life of 50 years.
-However many seawalls on the Australian open coast are over 100 years old.
+However, many seawalls on the Australian open coast are over 100 years old.

 Sand nourishment is central to the long-term solution being investigated.
 Wamberal Beach is relatively stable.
 Therefore, any sand added to the beach system through nourishment will remain within the natural system for some time (although it may move back and forth between the dunes, beach and surfzone).

 The life span of the proposed program of works will be designed to consider future climate change (i.e. sea level rise).
 The program of works would be delivered to appropriate coastal engineering standards.